mnit-rtmc/iris/docs/rwis.md

 precipitation rate, road surface temperature, wind speed, etc.  The [NTCIP] and [Org-815] protocols can collect RWIS data.

-Sensor settings are stored as JSONB in the `settings` column of the `weather_sensor` table.
-When new settings are stored, a time-stamped record is added to the `weather_sensor_settings` table.
+Sensor settings are checked once per day and stored in the `settings` column of the `weather_sensor` table as JSONB.
+When the value changes, a time-stamped record is added to the `weather_sensor_settings` table.

 The possible settings fields are: